Creating A Mindfulness Journal To Track Progress

 Starting a mindfulness journal is like setting the stage for your own mindfulness practice.
 You’ll want to make it personal and reflective of your own vibe.
 Choose tools that you’ll enjoy using, a journal that feels good in your hands, a pen that flows smoothly.
 Making it a pleasant experience will turn it into a habit you look forward to, like a good pair of sneakers for a morning walk.

 Structure is important but doesn’t have to be rigid.
 You might go for daily entries where you jot down thoughts and feelings at the end of each day or try weekly summaries to compile highlights or breakthroughs.
-Some find monthly reflections helpful for a broader view of their progress.
+Remember how when you were young you would write on the walls.
+Let’s go back there but this time, with the intention of offloading a tonne of bricks from your brain.

 Incorporating prompts can guide your mindfulness practice.
 Try starting with open-ended questions like “What did you notice today?” or “What brought you joy recently?”
 These prompts help you move beyond surface-level logging and dig into deeper insights.